hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 - **Step 2: Abundance quantification**

-	After determining the best mapping for each read/fragment using the quasi-mapping method, salmon will generate the final transcript abundance estimates after modeling sample-specific parameters and biases.
+	After determining the best mapping for each read/fragment using the quasi-mapping method, Salmon will generate the final transcript abundance estimates after modeling sample-specific parameters and biases.
 Note that reads/fragments that map equally well to more than one transcript will have the count divided between all of the mappings; thereby not losing information for the various gene isoforms.

 	Instead of only counting the number of reads/fragments mapping to each of the transcripts, Salmon uses multiple complex modeling approaches, like Expectation Maximization (EM) to estimate the transcript abundances while correcting the abundance estimates for any sample-specific biases/factors [[4](https://www.nature.com/articles/nmeth.4197)].
 Sample-specific bias models are helpful when needing to account for known biases present in RNA-Seq data including: